VenturaNotes/Knowledge/- Topics/tala.md

 ## Synthesis
 -
 ## Source [^1]
-- (plural sumy) (UZS) The standard monetary unit of Uzbekistan, divided into 100 tyin.
+- (WST) The standard monetary unit of Samoa, divided into 100 sene.
 ## References

 [^1]: [[Home Page - A Dictionary of Business and Management 6th Edition by Oxford Reference]]